micropython/micropython/docs/library/zlib.rst

    Update a `DecompIO` to use a new stream object.
 This is exactly like creating a new `DecompIO` object, except the buffer (usually 32k) is reused and therefore doesn't have to be reallocated.
-This can prevent random `MemoryError`s due to memory fragmentation when processing large numbers of streams.
+This can prevent a random `MemoryError` due to memory fragmentation when processing large numbers of streams.

    The buffer sizes of the two streams must match, or this will throw